par-texx/storybot/README.md

 ## Description

 BaddieBot works like the more famous BeetusBot.
-It posts other submissions by the same author on new submissions, it allows you to subscribe to a specific author and you will receive a new message everytime this author posts a new submission and you can unsubscribe from a specific author.
+It posts other submissions by the same author on new submissions, it allows you to subscribe to a specific author so that you will receive a new message every time this author posts a new submission.
+If you no longer want messages you can unsubscribe from a specific author.

 ## Installation